rfo909/CFT/README.md

 - integrated help system
 - lists and dictionaries
 - run external programs
-- text templating with merge code processing
+- (inline) text templating with merge code processing
 - spawn CFT expressions as background threads
 - lambdas and closures
 - tryCatch with two-tiered exception hierarchy ("soft" and "hard")
-- integrated data store (Db2) for complex data structures (lists, dictionaries etc)
+- integrated data store (Db2)
 - integrated encryption
-- integrated lexer; JSON parser implemented as CFT script
+- integrated lexer; full JSON parser is implemented as CFT script

+### Editing script code

 Originally, the idea was to build code from the bottom up, one line at a time, interactively, but nowadays we usually edit script code in some editor.